Overwatch 2 Ashe: Changes, Abilities, Playstyle

 Every hero in Overwatch has 3 abilities.
 Two of these abilities are regular, and the last one is the ultimate one.
 The ultimate ability is the best that a character has to offer.
 It takes a long time to recharge, but once it is available, you can cause the opposition some severe damage.

 Furthermore, Most of the heroes have extraordinary abilities.
-They are designed to complement the character and their backstory, and we must say that Blizzard has done a phenomenal job in that regard.
+They are designed to complement the character and their backstory, and I must say that Blizzard has done a phenomenal job in that regard.
 All of the abilities go perfectly with every character that is present in the game as of now.

 Dynamite